 The mission of social justice is to mobilize our community, using Jewish principles of moral righteousness.
 We operate with respect for the diversity of opinions among our members, as well as respect for the inherent human dignity and worth of every human being.
 Our Social Justice Committee originated through our first-hand experience of the immigrant in our midst, with our friend and employee at Bet Torah, Armando Rojas.
 For many, it was an eye opening experience of what immigrants face in our own community.
 Since then we have partnered with HIAS to explore Jewish initiatives around immigration and refugees.
 Within our community we support the work of Neighbor’s Link whose mission is to support and integrate immigrants into our community.
 We plan to continue to partner with UJA and Refugee Shabbat March 5th and 6th 2021.
 We highlight the events and work of the AJC around this issue.

-Under the leadership of Elaine Goth-Merker, email@example.com.
+Under the leadership of Elaine Goth-Merker, firstname.lastname@example.org.
 Social Justice has expanded its role to highlight and shine a light on other issues.
-This year Racial Injustice and Antisemitism are recognized as being forefront for the committee and our community.
-Elaine has put together a committee to guide us through our understanding of Racial Injustice, whose mission is to provide programming to educate our community on Racial Injustice, and to help us engage in community activities to fight that injustice.
+This year Racial Justice and Antisemitism are recognized as being forefront for the committee and our community.
+Elaine has put together a committee to guide us through our understanding of Racial Justice and to help us engage in anti-racist community activities to fight that injustice.

 This promises to be a productive year with programming organized by Elisabeth Schonfeld, Heidi Rieger, Linda Dishner, Margie Orell, Sharon Pollack, and Jeremy and Sarah Wien.
 For more information, please contact Elaine Gloth Merker at email@example.com or Liz Schonfeld at Lizschon@aol.com